sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/honeypot/trunk/readme.md

 1. GPU timer.
 The bot must actually render the page to pass this test, blocking spam from many emulated browsers.
 1. Timestamp.
 Bots can speed up GPU timers, but they can't speed up this one.
 Fast typers will pass this enciphered timestamp test, but faster bots won't.

-All five methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
+All six methods are entirely randomized and use secure authentication methods, so no robot can learn how to bypass Honeypot.
 These methods combined block a broad spectrum of robot spamming techniques.
 Hence, Honeypot has a **99.99% catch-rate**.
 Now you can finally uninstall and delete Akismet.

 ## FAQ

-### How do the five methods help me?
+### How do the six methods help me?

 Below you find an overview of each method implemented in Honeypot.